CSS360-2025-Fall/Group-6-Bot/architecture.md

 ### 3. Key Design Benefits

 - **Maintainability:**
-  Updates to one game or feature do not affect others.
+  Updates to games or feature do not affect others.
 - **Extensibility:**
   New features (e.g., trivia or currency system) can be added as separate modules following the same structure.